iomesh/docs/docs/advanced-functions/localpv-manager.md

     ```shell
     mount -o prjquota /dev/sdx /var/iomesh/localpv-quota
     ```
-    > _NOTE_: If you want to use an existing XFS mount point as the basePath, run the command `umount /dev/sdx` first to unmount the mount point.
+    > _NOTE_: If you want to use an existing XFS mount point as the basePath, run the command `umount /dev/sdx` to unmount the mount point first.
 Then remount it via the `prjquota` mount option.

     > _NOTE_: To prevent the loss of mount information after rebooting the node, you need to write the mount information to the `/etc/fstab` configuration file.